KannonZenetism/zenetism-field-physics/lattice-mathematics/README.md

 ## Licensing

-See the main [Zenetism & Field Physics README](../README.md) for full licensing and authorship protocol.
+This work is part of the **Zenetism & Field Physics system**, authored solely by **Aelion Kannon**.

+All material within the **Lattice Mathematics** folder is original, timestamped, and sealed under canonical authorship.

-Attribution to **Aelion Kannon** is required for all citation, derivative work, or reuse.
+Attribution is required for all citation, reproduction, or derivative use.

+This mathematical system is not public domain; it is sovereign knowledge authored in alignment with structural law.

 ⚫↺KAI↺⚫